Breguet Tourbillon Messidor 5335br/42/9w6 Review

 Another peculiar thing about this watch is how the tourbillon which also happens to have an integrated seconds hand appears to be fastened by nothing at all.
 The rose gold tourbillon cage is held together by two sapphire crystals.
 This invisible tourbillon bridge engineered into the construction of this watch has the tourbillon appearing to defy gravity and practically float in the case as can be seen in the video below.

-While tourbillons are marvelous mechanical creations that can entertain and enthrall those who observe it, it is finishing on this watch that really got to me.
-Oftentimes a high end watchmaker won't take the time to apply finishing techniques to each and every component in a watch but seeing that this is a skeleton dial and everything is out in the open for everyone to see, Breguet went through the process of finishing every visible component in this movement.
+While tourbillons are marvelous mechanical creations that can entertain and enthrall those who observe it, it is the finishing on this watch that really got to me.
+Oftentimes a high-end watchmaker won't take the time to apply finishing techniques to each and every component in a watch but seeing that this is a skeleton dial and everything is out in the open for everyone to see, Breguet went through the process of finishing every visible component in this movement.

 A close look will reveal how this painstaking task finishing provides for an incredibly brilliant appearance.
 Most of the finishing techniques used were selective combinations of linear and radial brushed finishes.
 You can see a hint of perlage (a smaller radial brush pattern) near the crown and chamfering or anglage as it's called in its traditional French language.
 The latter highlighting the shape of each component by providing a smooth high polished beveled edge to many of the steel components and bridges; by hand and up-close-and-personal with a loop and a hand file.